7-10 March 2024, The NEC Birmingham

 The two highest placed teams at each qualifier will be invited to compete in the flyball competition at Crufts, for which an entry fee will be charged.
 The current Crufts champion and runner up from the previous year will also be invited back to the Crufts final.
 Dogs and handlers for invited teams must be declared by the closing date of the final qualifier with any amendments notified by the morning of the last qualifier.

 Should any team placing first or second at a qualifier (including Crufts champion and runner up) be unable to attend, the team who came third (and then fourth) would normally be invited to the next event.
-If this is not practical / possible the Flyball Steward together with the Crufts Flyball Working Party will have the discretion to invite a further team.
+If this is not practical / possible, the Flyball Steward together with the Crufts Flyball Management Team will have the discretion to invite a further team.
 This will be from within those teams who had attempted to qualify for the relevant year.

 The Crufts final will be a team competition (knockout), also known as a single eliminator.
 In this competition the best of three runs will decide the winners which will to go into the next round.